Central Plains Library System Book Sets

 Hunger Games by Suzanne Collins – 13 copies (Grades 7 and up)

 In the ruins of a place once known as North America lies the nation of Panem, a shining Capitol surrounded by twelve outlying districts.
 Long ago the districts waged war on the Capitol and were defeated.
 As part of the surrender terms, each district agreed to send one boy and one girl to appear in an annual televised event called, “The Hunger Games,” a fight to the death on live TV.

-If I Stay by Gayle Forman — 15 copies
+If I Stay by Gayle Forman — 15 copies (Grades 9 and up)

 In the blink of an eye everything changes.
 Seventeen year-old Mia has no memory of the accident; she can only recall what happened afterwards, watching her own damaged body being taken from the wreck.
 Little by little she struggles to put together the pieces- to figure out what she has lost, what she has left, and the very difficult choice she must make.

 Immortal Life of Henrietta Lacks by Rebecca Skloot — 15 copies

 Her name was Henrietta Lacks, but scientists know her as HeLa.
 She was a poor black tobacco farmer whose cells—taken without her knowledge in 1951—became one of the most important tools in medicine, vital for developing the polio vaccine, cloning, gene mapping, and more.
 Henrietta’s cells have been bought and sold by the billions, yet she remains virtually unknown, and her family can’t afford health insurance

 Inkheart by Cornelia Funke — 12 copies (Grades 3-7)